achihoub2023/achihoub2023.github.io/README.md

 # Personal-Site
-This is a static website detailing my professional and reasearch experience.
+This is a static website detailing my professional and reaearch experience.